 - Visiting your doctor is a first step, so they can rule out possible causes of any physical symptoms you have, and then if they diagnose stress they may ask you if you’d like some time off to find ways to manage it.

 - Sharing the load can be useful.
-You could try talking to your manager if you’re feeling over-loaded or telling family members it’s time for them to start helping out more at home, so you can have time to relax.
+You could try talking to your manager if you’re feeling over-loaded or reaching out to friends or family members for help, so you can have time to relax.
+If you’re nervous speaking to your family about your mental health, Heads Together have some great tips for talking.
 Talking to someone impartial can also be useful.

 - Finding ways to relax that help you are important – not everyone relaxes in the same way.
 Whether it’s a bike ride or reading a book, find something that works for you and schedule time in your diary to make sure it happens.
 Mindfulness is a useful technique for reducing stress.